If I want to participate in the Dual Enrollment/Early College program for more than one semester, do I have to reapply every semester?

 How do I get college credit for taking AP courses at my high school?

 Students must take the College Board AP exam and receive a satisfactory score to use a high school AP course as a prerequisite.
 Copies of scores will not be accepted.
-The scores must be sent to GRCC directly from the College Board and the student's request.
-Additionally, the student will need to complete the Prerequisite Waiver process as discussed in section above.
+The scores must be sent to GRCC directly from the College Board at the student's request.
+Additionally, the student will need to complete the Prerequisite Waiver process as discussed in the section above.
 The GRCC College Board Code is #1254.